On the Limitations of Fractal Dimension as a Measure of Generalization: Introduction

 \section{Introduction}

 Deep learning enjoys widespread empirical success despite limited theoretical support.
-At the same time, establishing a theoretical understanding is an active area of research in learning theory.
-Of particular interest is the implicit bias of neural networks towards generalization despite over-parameterization \citep{zhang_undesrtanding_2021}.
-Measures from statistical learning theory, such as Rademacher complexity \citep{bartlett_rademacher_2002} and VC-Dimension \citep{hastie_elements_2009}, indicate that without explicit regularizationm over-parameterized models will generalize poorly.
-The generalization behavior of neural networks therefore requires the development of novel learning theory to study this phenomenon \citep{zhang_undesrtanding_2021}.
+Measures from statistical learning theory, such as Rademacher complexity \citep{bartlett_rademacher_2002} and VC-Dimension \citep{hastie_elements_2009}, indicate that without explicit regularization, over-parameterized models will generalize poorly.
+In contrast, neural networks are able to generalize strongly despite having sufficient capacity to simply memorize their training data \citep{liu_bad_2020, zhang_undesrtanding_2021}.
+Remarkably, neural networks often exhibit improved generalization for increases in capacity \citep{Nakkiran_deep_2021}.
+Describing the generalization behavior of neural networks therefore requires the development of novel learning theory \citep{zhang_undesrtanding_2021}.
 Ultimately, deep learning theory seeks to define generalization bounds for given experimental configurations \citep{valle-perez_generalization_2020}, such that the generalization error of a given model can be bounded and predicted \citep{jiang_fantastic_2019}.

-\citet{simsekli_heavy-tailed_2019} propose a random fractal structure for neural network optimization trajectories and compute a corresponding generalization bound based on fractal dimension.
-However, this work required both topological and statistical conditions on the optimization trajectory as well as the learning algorithm.
-Subsequent work by \citet{birdal_intrinsic_2021} proposes the use of \emph{persistent homology (PH) dimension} \citep{adams_fractal_2020}, a measure of fractal dimension deriving from topological data analysis (TDA), to relax these assumptions.
-They propose an efficient procedure for estimating PH dimension, and apply this both as a measure of generalization and as a scheme for explicit regularisation.
-Similarly, \citet{dupuis_generalization_2023} developed an approach inspired by PH dimension but use a data-dependent metric which further relaxes a continuity assumption on the network loss.
+Generalization is typically attributed to the implicit bias of gradient-based optimization.
+A number of works have considered the geometry of generalizing solutions within parameter space \citep{dinh_sharp_2017, garipov_loss_2018}, and the bias of optimization methods towards such solutions \citep{he_asymmetric_2019, izmailov_averaging_2019}. \citet{simsekli_hausdorff_2020} propose \emph{random fractal} structure for neural network optimization trajectories and compute generalization bounds based on \emph{fractal dimensions}.
+However, this work requires rigid topological and statistical conditions on the optimization trajectory as well as the learning algorithm.
+Subsequent work by \citet{birdal_intrinsic_2021} proposes the use of \emph{persistent homology (PH) dimension} \citep{adams_fractal_2020}---a measure of fractal dimension deriving from topological data analysis (TDA)---to relax these assumptions.
+They propose an efficient procedure for estimating PH dimension, and apply this both as a measure of generalization and as a scheme for explicit regularization. \citet{dupuis_generalization_2023} extend this approach using a data-dependent pseudometric to further relax continuity assumptions on the network loss.